mvolkmann/blog/src/flutter.md

   Enter `open -a Simulator`.
   This works in Bash and Fish, but not in Nushell.

+- To start an Android emulator from VS Code:

+  - Select "Flutter: Launch Emulator" from the Command Palette.
+  - Select a device type.

-- To start an Android emulator:
+- To start an Android emulator from outside VS Code:

   - Launch the Android Studio app.
   - Select Tools ...
 AVD Manager